-Khosrowshahi adds that Uber will share more of its data on traffic patterns for being ‘true partners to cities for the long term.’
-With debates around the company going on for a long time now and even the recent unfortunate accident, these plans are rather more transforming for Uber in being a global transport marketplace and not just another ride-hailing company.
+Khosrowshahi adds that Uber will share more of its data on traffic patterns to be ‘true partners to cities for the long term.’
+With debates around the company going on for a long time now and even the recent unfortunate accident, these plans are rather more transforming Uber in being a global transport marketplace and not just another ride-hailing company.

 He has been a pinnacle for the company after taking the helm of office last year, amid all turmoils going around.

 Earlier this week, Uber acquired dockless bike-sharing company Jump.
 Yesterday’s announcement includes addressing Washington residents who can now reserve and pay for Jump bikes via Uber’s app.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free